-Hilson Moran offers seven RIBA-acredited CPD sessions.
-There are outlined below:
+Hilson Moran offers six RIBA-acredited CPD sessions as outlined below

 An introduction to the key aspects of designing and specifying vertical transportation systems, this seminar provides an understanding of the impact of decisions early on in the design process and an overview of relevant legislation and codes.
 It also gives an insight into current technology and future developments.

-An introduction to the new BS9999 for fire safety, which replaces the BS5588 series of standards and provides an alternative approach to the Approved Document B, this seminar examines the principles adopted by the new standard, using a hypothetical example to derive the relevant fire precautions.
-It also highlights the flexibility available when compared with the Approved Document.
+An introduction to BS 9999; a code of practice for fire safety, which replaces the BS 5588 series of standards and provides an alternative approach to the Approved Document B. This seminar examines the principles adopted by the standard, using a hypothetical example to derive the relevant fire precautions.

 Board Directors PA